Ravi2470/apache-prometheus-grafana/README.md

 or implement changes in configuration.So we will create a configmap.

 kubectl create -f prometheus-configmap.yml
-## we will mount this configmap in prometheus-deployment.yml file
+## we will mount this configmap in prometheus-deployment.yml file, so that we can add targets in prometheus.yml ##

 Kubectl create -f prometheus-deployment.yml
-##  so that we can add targets in prometheus.yml

-Now setup grafana.
+### Now setup grafana.
 If you want to save dashboards rather then importing dashboards again and again, you have to create Persistent Volume and
-Persistent Volume claims.After creating PV and PVC you can save dashboards in it.So, that in case your grafana pod restarts, you can have your dashboards saved.
+Persistent Volume claims.After creating PV and PVC you can save dashboards in it.So, that in case your grafana pod restarts, you can have your dashboards saved. ###

 kubectl create -f grafana-pv.yml